Good Hotel Guide Review

 9. 1 on ground floor.

-bar, lounge, dining room, in-room TV (Freeview), spa treatment room in private garden (outdoor wood-fired hot tub, sauna cabin), wedding facilities, 4-acre grounds.
+bar, lounge, 2 dining rooms, in-room TV (Freeview), spa treatment room in private garden (outdoor wood-fired hot tub, sauna cabin), wedding facilities, 4-acre grounds, electric car charging points.

 in bar in evening.